 The cousin migrated to the US two years ago, but he only had the money to bring his family here now.
-Before I could get out of the car that day, though, my mom delicately informed me to be patient and gentle with Mia because she was pretty special.
+Before I could get out of the car automatically that day, though, my mom delicately informed me to be patient and gentle with Mia because she was diagnosed with autism.

 Lola had been speaking for five minutes straight, and Mia never looked up once.
 I wondered if she was shy, but my cousin did not use English on purpose to avoid scaring her.
 Even when the other kids flocked around the little girl, she continued sitting on the ground.
 Oh, that special, I thought.
 Mia was struggling with autism disorder.

-The Reason Of It All: Why I Decided To Be An Autism Counselor
+I Decided To Be A Counselor

 The family gathering had not ended yet when I witnessed another shocking thing about autism.
 I was on the way to the bathroom to pee when I heard a woman’s hushed angry tones and a child crying.
 I took a peek and saw that Regina was smacking Mia’s butt.
 From what I heard, she was upset because her kid kept acting oddly.

-But my parents said that it was pretty standard where they grew up, so I kind of understood if Regina implemented the same rule at her home; what shocked me more once was that she was punishing her daughter for being different.
+But my parents said that it was pretty standard where they grew up, so I kind of understood if Regina implemented the same rule at her home; what shocked me more once was that she was punishing her daughter for being autistic.

 Fast forward to 2021.
 Regina and Mia did not stay long in the United States.
 Dad’s cousin moved back with them, so we never saw them again.

-Autism Influencers’ Words of Advice
+Influencers’ Kind Words of Advice